 Dimensions in Financial Force Accounting (FFA)

 FFA supports the financial segment reporting with the use of Dimensions objects.
-In addition to external reporting, it also enables you to analyze the operation activities in many ways e.g. cost center, project, geographical location, employee or any other aspect of business important to you.
+In addition to external reporting, it also enables you to analyze the operation activities in many ways, e.g. cost center, project, geographical location, employee or any other aspect of business necessary to you.
 Therefore, the managers may be able to work with relevant financial reports to make internal decisions in their day-to-day activities.

 There are up to 4 different levels of dimensions.
-Each dimension can contain a number of values – way more than the number your business needs.
+Each dimension can contain several values – way more than the number your business needs.
 For example:

 - Dimension 1: Region